- Looking to start trading Boeing shares?

 Some brokers offer two account types: cash or margin.
 With a cash account, you can only trade the balance reflected in your account.
 With a margin account, you can effectively borrow money from your broker.
-Most margin accounts come with 3:1 or 6:1 leverage.
-Therefore, if you have $500 in your trading account at 6:1 leverage, you can trade up to $3,000 of stock.
+Most margin accounts come with leverage from 3:1 up to 6:1.
+Therefore, if you have $500 in your trading account at 6:1 leverage, you can trade up to $3,000 of shares.
 This strategy can be expensive if your trade doesn’t pan out, as you may have to put up additional capital to cover the margin loan.

 Real-time data and charts

 Your trading platform should include a basic charting package.
 However, the broker won't provide you with real-time data feeds.
 You'll typically need to pay an extra fee for live market data.

 You can use a bank transfer or debit card to fund your trading account.
 However, many — but not all — brokers will not let you use a credit card to fund your trading.